Tropical cyclones in 2014: January

-The month of January was very active with 18 systems, starting with Ian bringing damages in Fiji and Tonga.
+In January, the Intertropical Convergence Zone (ITCZ), which allows for the formation of tropical waves, is located in the Southern Hemisphere, remaining there until May.
+This limits Northern Hemisphere cyclone formation to comparatively rare non-tropical sources.
+In addition, the month's climate is also an important factor.
+In the Southern Hemisphere basins, January, at the height of the austral summer, is the most active month by cumulative number of storms since records began.
+Of the four Northern Hemisphere basins, none is very active in January, as the month is during the winter, but the most active basin is the Western Pacific, which occasionally sees weak tropical storms form during the month.

+In 2014, January saw eighteen tropical cyclones form, of which eight were named.
+This month started with Ian bringing damages in Fiji and Tonga.
 Adding on, Lingling was the first disturbance in the West Pacific, affecting Philippines.
 Colin became the strongest tropical cyclone in the month of January this 2014, but it stayed well from land.
 14 more disturbances formed on different basins, 6 are named by their respective meteorological agencies.

 February

 In the month of February, 11 systems formed, of which 6 were named.
 Typhoon Faxai became the strongest tropical cyclone of the month, affecting the Caroline Islands and the Mariana Islands.
 Edilson brought considerable damages and heavy rainfall to Mauritius and Réunion, and Guito did the same to Mozambique and Madagascar.

 March

 In the month of March, 8 systems formed, of which 5 were named.
 Cyclone Hellen was one of the most powerful tropical cyclones in the Mozambique Channel on record, as well as the most intense of the 2013–14 South-West Indian Ocean cyclone season: however, it made landfall on Madagascar with winds of 110 km/h.
 In the Australian basin, Cyclone Gillian was the second most powerful cyclone of the 2013–14 Australian region cyclone season and the strongest in the basin in the last four years.
 17F, Lusi, Mike, and 21F formed in the South Pacific basin while Caloy formed in the West Pacific basin near the Philippines.